Rufus For Real

 Make this Slow Cooker Mexican Beef foolproof, flavorful, and totally weeknight-ready.

-• Cut the beef into even chunks.
-This helps it cook evenly and shred beautifully.
-Aim for 3–4 inch pieces.
+• Cut the beef into even chunks: Similar-sized pieces cook evenly and shred more consistently.

-• Shred while warm.
-The beef pulls apart effortlessly right after cooking; wait too long and it firms up.
+• Shred while warm: The beef pulls apart much more easily right after cooking.

 Instant Pot Instructions